-Our classic vegetarian stuffing is based on the recipe I grew up with and never stopped craving — updated tastefully for modern holidays.
-This stuffing goes perfectly with a Thanksgiving turkey, if you’re into that sort of thing.
-And if not, it’s savory and satisfying on its own.
-Don’t forget to complete the vegetarian Thanksgiving trifecta with The Best Vegetarian Gravy and Perfect Mashed Potatoes.
+Our classic vegan stuffing is based on the recipe I grew up with and never stopped craving — updated tastefully for modern holidays.
+This stuffing goes perfectly with a Thanksgiving turkey, if you're into that sort of thing.
+And if not, it's savory and satisfying on its own.
+Don't forget to complete the vegetarian Thanksgiving trifecta with The Best Vegetarian Gravy and Perfect Mashed Potatoes.
+And if you prefer, you can find a vegetarian version and a meaty version of this stuffing below, too.

 Vegetarian side dishes for Thanksgiving